noobshubham/miniregistrationprojectinaspdotnet/README.md

 # Mini Login & Registration Project in ASP.NET
-- This is a Login and Registration Program, written in C-Sharp and ASP.NET, with Database Connectivity.
+- This is a Login and Registration Program, Written in C-Sharp and ASP.NET with Database Connectivity.

 ![sample-tutorial](https://github.com/noobshubham/miniregistrationprojectinaspdotnet/blob/main/miniregistrationproject.gif)